5 WARNINGS AND PRECAUTIONS

 5.3 Extravasation and Tissue Necrosis

-Extravasation of doxorubicin hydrochloride can cause severe local tissue injury manifesting as blistering, ulceration, and necrosis requiring wide excision of the affected area and skin grafting.
+Extravasation of ELLENCE can result in severe local tissue injury manifesting as blistering, ulceration, and necrosis requiring wide excision of the affected area and skin grafting.
 Extravasation should be considered if a patient experiences a burning or stinging sensation or shows other evidence indicating peri-venous infiltration or extravasation; however, extravasation may be present in patients who do not experience a stinging or burning sensation or when blood return is present on aspiration of the infusion needle.

-If extravasation is suspected, immediately discontinue the intravenous injection or continuous intravenous infusion [see Dosage and Administration (2.5)].
+Immediately terminate infusion and restart in another vein if a burning or stinging sensation indicates perivenous infiltration.
+Perivenous infiltration may occur without causing pain.
+If extravasation is suspected, immediately discontinue the intravenous injection or continuous intravenous infusion [see Dosage and Administration (2.3)].
 Apply ice to the site intermittently for 15 minutes, 4 times a day for 3 days.
-In adults, if appropriate, administer dexrazoxane at the site of extravasation as soon as possible and within the first 6 hours after extravasation.
+If appropriate, administer dexrazoxane at the site of extravasation as soon as possible and within the first 6 hours after extravasation.

 5.4 Severe Myelosuppression

+ELLENCE can cause severe myelosuppression [see Adverse Reactions (6.1).
 Obtain complete blood counts prior to each treatment and carefully monitor patients during treatment for possible clinical complications due to myelosuppression.
-Delay next dose of Doxorubicin Hydrochloride Injection/for Injection if severe myelosuppression has not improved.
-Consider dose reduction for patients with prolonged myelosuppression based on severity of reaction.
+Delay the next dose of ELLENCE if severe myelosuppression has not improved.
+Consider dose reduction for patients with prolonged myelosuppression based on the severity of reaction [see Dosage and Administration (2.3)].

 5.5 Use in Patients with Hepatic Impairment

-Doxorubicin hydrochloride can induce tumor lysis syndrome in patients with rapidly growing tumors.
+ELLENCE can induce tumor lysis syndrome in patients with rapidly growing tumors.
 Evaluate blood uric acid levels, potassium, calcium, phosphate, and creatinine after initial treatment.
-Hydration, urine alkalinization, and prophylaxis with allopurinol to prevent hyperuricemia may minimize potential complications of tumor lysis syndrome.
+Consider hydration, urine alkalinization, and prophylaxis with allopurinol to minimize hyperuricemia and potential complications of tumor lysis syndrome.

-Doxorubicin hydrochloride can increase radiation-induced toxicity to the myocardium, mucosa, skin, and liver.
-Radiation recall, including but not limited to cutaneous and pulmonary toxicity, can occur in patients who receive doxorubicin hydrochloride after prior radiation therapy.
+ELLENCE can increase radiation-induced toxicity to the myocardium, mucosa, skin, and liver.
+Radiation recall, including but not limited to cutaneous and pulmonary toxicity, can occur in patients who receive ELLENCE after prior radiation therapy.